zd333/dntsc/README.md

 Due to this, it is configured to work as single Node app (including serving/reverse proxying static assets of React client app).
 This works fine for MVP.

+1. go to `/apps/react-client` and prepare `.env` file with prod configuration values for client app; this file is git-ignored and thus is missing after you pulled the repo, use `.env-example` as reference
 1. go to Heroku WEB console, select the app, switch to settings tab and set all env vars (Config Vars), do not set `PORT` (Heroku will set own one)
 1. go to `/apps`
 1. run `heroku login`